FStarLang/FStar/doc/book/part4/part4_computation_types_and_tot.rst

 functions.
 For example, if a function ``f`` is called as ``f e``, then ``e`` is first evaluated to a value---which also means that the effects of ``e`` happen at the call site---and then the resulting value is passed to ``f``.
-Therefore, the argument types of functions are always value types.

 .. note::

-   Since functions are first-class values in F*, including functions whose body have non-trivial effects, an effectful computation may be thunked and then passed to a function.
+   Since functions are first-class values in F*, including functions whose body have non-trivial effects, an effectful computation may be thunked and then passed as a value to a function.